Modification of Quark-Gluon Distributions in Nuclei by Correlated Nucleon Pairs

 Combining Eqs.\,(\ref{eq:1specf}) and~(\ref{eq:2specf}) we obtain:

-where we emphasize that the mean-field term $S_A^{\mathrm{MF}}(k,E)$ captures low-energy, single nucleon dynamics and the SRC terms $C_A^N \times S_{N}^{\mathrm{SRC}}(k,E)$ captures universal high-energy nucleon-pair dynamics.
+where we emphasize that the mean-field term $S_A^{\mathrm{MF}}(k,E)$ captures low-energy, single nucleon dynamics and the SRC terms $C^A_N \times S_{N}^{\mathrm{SRC}}(k,E)$ captures universal high-energy nucleon-pair dynamics.

-We note that the approximation presented in Eq.\,(\ref{eq:3specf}) enjoys significant support~\cite{Weiss:2018tbu,Pybus:2020itv,Weiss:2015mba,Weiss:2016obx,Cruz-Torres:2019fum,CLAS:2020mom,Korover:2020lqf} by recent analyses of ab-initio many-body nuclear structure calculations and high-energy electro-induced nucleon knockout measurements.
+We note that the approximation presented in Eq.\,(\ref{eq:3specf}) enjoys significant support~\cite{Weiss:2018tbu,Pybus:2020itv,Weiss:2015mba,Weiss:2016obx,Cruz-Torres:2019fum,CLAS:2020mom,Korover:2020lqf} by recent analyses of ab initio many-body nuclear structure calculations and high-energy electro-induced nucleon knockout measurements.
 Furthermore, Eq.\,(\ref{eq:1specf}) can in principle be extended to also include three-nucleon correlation effects which are neglected in the context of this work.

 \sectionX{SRC Motivated nuclear-PDFs} nPDFs are defined within perturbative QCD using the framework of collinear factorization~\cite{Collins:1985ue,Collins:1998rz}.
 This framework allows the computation of cross-sections, $d\sigma_{AB\to X}$, for scattering of particles $A$, $B$ into final state $X$ as convolutions of perturbatively calculable parton-level short-distance cross-sections, $d\hat{\sigma}_{ij\to X}$, and non-perturbative PDFs, $f_{i(j)}$, where $i$ and $j$ sum over the partonic content of hadrons $A$ and $B$, respectively.